kdrag0n/kdrag0n.dev/content/donate.md

 Monero (XMR): 46X8vWfKXKMG6WMLXdhKBvaVtKcPctCtk8kFbmGciAvA4NsqSsVqrVS29BRhtCVB4qGzCkGSLiqN8a9S7TpixF4JQ4qBuWX
 ```

-I recommended using a low fee because donations aren’t time-critical and cryptocurrency fees can get very high for fast transactions.
+Using a low fee is recommended because donations aren’t time-critical and transaction fees can get very high for some currencies.